Breaching Structure Handbook!

 Glock Trained Officers (Should be used for /shield if needed)

-Glock trained officers should never stack up unless asked directly or there is no option.
-For example if there is no SCO-19 online.
+Glock-trained officers should never stack up unless asked directly or there is no option.
+For example, if there is no SCO-19 online.